 Plan, organize, and manages the business operations of a college store and ancillary operations

 Formulate, implement, and administer efficient operational policies, methods, and procedures

 Plan, assign, evaluate, and supervise the work of others

 Train others in the functions, rules, practices, and procedures of the assigned operations

-Gather, compile, and analyze financial data and resolve discrepancies
+Gather, compile, and critically review financial data and resolve discrepancies

 Effectively utilize computer equipment and software in the performance of duties

 Plan and coordinate effective marketing activities for assigned operations